Ryan Ledson: Preston North End

 Ledson joined Preston North End in May 2018 for an undisclosed fee.
+He made his debut for the club on 4 August 2018, in a 1–0 win against Queens Park Rangers.
+He scored his first goal for the club on 7 November 2020, in a 2–1 defeat against Rotherham United.

 Ledson was named as the Players and Supporters Player of the Year for the 2020–21 season.

 Ryan Ledson signed a new contract for Preston North End in December 2022 until the end of the 2024-25 season.

+Huddersfield Town

+On 30 May 2025, Ledson joined League One side Huddersfield Town on a free transfer upon the expiry of his contract at Preston North End.
+He made his debut for the club on 2 August 2025, in a 3–0 win against Leyton Orient.

 International career

 Ledson has been capped by England at under-16, under-17, under-18, under-19 and under-20 levels.

 Ledson made his debut for the under-16 side on 29 November 2012, playing 67 minutes before being substituted, in a 1–0 against Scotland U16.
 Ledson captained on two occasions, as he went on to make 7 appearances for the U16 side.

 On joining the under-17 side, Ledson scored on his debut, in a 2–1 defeat to Italy U17 on 1 September 2013.
 He captained the under–17 side on several occasions and subsequently helped them qualify for the UEFA European Under-17 tournament.
 In May 2014, he was part of the squad that won the 2014 UEFA European Under-17 Championship, captaining the team in the process and also being named in UEFA's team of the tournament.
 After the tournament, Ledson described it as 'unbeatable'.

 In August 2014, Ledson was called up to the under-18 side.
 He appeared twice as captain against Netherlands U18, both matches ending in victory.
 He scored his first England U18 goal in 4–1 win over Poland U18 on 17 November 2014, having played against them two days earlier.
 He went on to make five appearances for the U18 side.

 In November 2015, Ledson was called up by the under-19 side for the first time.
 He scored on his England U19 debut on 12 November 2015, in a 2–2 draw against Netherlands U19 and continued to impress in a follow-up against Japan U19.
 He featured in the UEFA European Under-19 Championship squad.
 Ledson made 7 appearances in total, scoring once, for the U19 side.

 Ledson joined the under-20 side in late August 2016.
 He made his England U20 debut on 1 September 2016, in a 1–1 draw against Brazil U20, and scored on his second appearance, in a 2–1 defeat three days later.
 An injury sustained at Oxford United meant he missed the 2017 FIFA U-20 World Cup in South Korea, in which his England side were the eventual winners.